Ayush-Kumar-732/Pulmonary-Disease-Classifier-ML-Model/README.md

 ## 🙏 Acknowledgements:

 - Dataset originally sourced from Kaggle (specific listing link no longer available)- the raw CSV file used for this project is included in this repository: [`lung data.csv`](./lung%20data.csv)
+- Want to go through the source code of this ML project?
+The Jupyter notebook(.ipynb) file containing the main Python code for building this project is here: [`Copy_of_Pulmonary_Disease_Classification_project.ipynb`](./Copy of Pulmonary Disease Classification project.ipynb)
 - Built as a personal project to practice end-to-end machine learning — from data analysis to a deployed, working web application